en flag +1 214 306 68 37

 We achieve project success no matter what

-ScienceSoft does not pass off mere project administration for project management, which, unfortunately, often happens on the market.
+ScienceSoft does not pass mere project administration off as project management, which, unfortunately, often happens on the market.
 We practice real project management, achieving project success for our clients no matter what.

-See how we do that
+See how we do it

 About ScienceSoft

-ScienceSoft is a global IT consulting and software development company headquartered in McKinney, Texas.
+ScienceSoft is a global IT consulting and software engineering company headquartered in McKinney, Texas.
 We help our clients design and build image analysis software for different use cases, including fast and accurate inventory counting.
 In our computer vision projects, we employ robust quality management and data security management systems backed up by ISO 9001 and ISO 27001 certificates.
 Our mission is to drive project success for our clients no matter what.